evangwt/QuickLook.Plugin.SqliteViewer/README_EN.md

 ![QuickLook icon](https://user-images.githubusercontent.com/1687847/29485863-8cd61b7c-84e2-11e7-97d5-eacc2ba10d28.png)

+> Frontend developers with experience are welcome to modify the frontend styles if they feel the current interface is not visually appealing.
+> Please note that this plugin may no longer be updated in the future.
+New features will be developed in [MultiViewer](https://github.com/QL-Win/QuickLook.Plugin.MultiViewer), which will support previewing more formats.
+The frontend of MultiViewer will uniformly use HTML, and relevant interfaces will be provided subsequently.

 # QuickLook.Plugin.SqliteViewer

 This plugin allows [QuickLook](https://github.com/QL-Win/QuickLook) to preview sqlite file formats, without the requirement of installing sqlite tools.